 Various third-party programs enable you to paste copied text without any formatting.
 For example, you could add the PureText program to Windows.
 That converts copied links to unformatted text when you press its “Win key + V” hotkey.
 You can also paste the text in Word documents by pressing the “Win key + V” keyboard shortcut.

 Add Kutools to MS Word

 Kutools is one of Word’s best add-ons that adds a whole new toolbar tab to the application.
 Kutools is retailing at $49 on its website, and there’s also a trial version.
 This add-on also gives you a quick way to remove all links in a document by clicking “Kutools > More” and then selecting the “Remove Hyperlinks” option.
 Alternatively, you can also select the “Enterprise” tab and click “Remove“ to erase link formatting from URLs.

 How to Switch Off Word’s Automatic Hyperlink Formatting

-So there are various ways you can convert links to plain text URLs in Word documents.
-Word has hotkeys, context menu options, add-ons, and macros that you can remove hyperlinks with.
-If you also need to remove hyperlinks from Excel spreadsheets, check out this Tech Junkie guide.
+In closing, there are various ways you can convert links to plain text URLs in Word documents.
+Word has hotkeys, context menu options, add-ons, and macros that help eliminate hyperlinks in Word docs.
+You can also remove hyperlinks from Excel spreadsheets.